 A: Help!
 Tinctures don’t get me high!

 Q: If you’re sure you’ve made tinctures right, or you’ve purchased tincture from a dispensary and you still don’t get high it can be quite frustrating.
 There’s a few reasons tinctures won’t get you high.
 The cannabis in the tincture may not have been properly decarboxylated or extracted.
 The extraction time may not have been enough.
 Make sure you have THC-based tinctures, since CBD will relax you but not intoxicate you.
 If you’ve purchased tincture, in some states each legal serving is only 10mg which isn’t enough for people with higher tolerance levels.
 The guy at a dispensary near me told me that the 300mg THC bottle I purchased was about 5mg per drop, but he was not informed properly and when I read the label it said only .25 mg per drop.
 Since I like about 5omg THC when taking edibles, that’s a shit ton of dropper action – 200 drops or 1/6 the total bottle.
 Nonsense!
 That moment was reaffirmation of why I will always make my own tincture going forward.
+And it also was frustrating to spend that much money on such a low-potency product.

 Q: What is the recipe to make CBD tinctures?

-A: The recipe above for Master Wu’s green dragon tincture can also be used with CBD marijuana strains instead of THC-rich indica or sativa.
+A: The recipe for Master Wu’s green dragon tincture can also be used with CBD marijuana strains instead of THC-rich indica or sativa.
 Using a CBD strain to make tincture is done the same way, using everclear or other high-proof alcohol.
 You can then consumed it in beverages or use it for making edibles with alcohol tincture.

 Q: How about an alcohol-free CBD Tincture recipe?